Rod Harrington

-Rodney Harrington (born 30 December 1957) is an English former professional darts player and former commentator.
+Rodney Kenneth Harrington (born 30 December 1957) is an English former professional darts player and commentator.
 He used the nickname "The Prince of Style" for his matches, often wearing a suit and waistcoat for his games.
 Harrington enjoyed some major success during his professional career including the prestigious Winmau World Masters in 1991 and two successive World Matchplays in 1998 and 1999.
 At the PDC Awards Dinner held in January 2019, Harrington was inducted into the PDC Hall of Fame.

 Darts career

 BDO career

 He started his career before the game split into two separate organisations during the early 1990s.
 He accumulated many Open tournament titles including the Belgian Open (1991, 1992), Denmark Open (1991, 1992), French Open (1991, 1993) and the Swedish Open (1991).
 Harrington's 1991 Winmau World Masters victory over Phil Taylor remains one of Taylor's rare major final defeats – although Taylor was only a one-time World Champion at the time and had lost his world crown to Dennis Priestley in January 1991.

 Harrington made his World Championship debut in 1992, reaching the quarter-finals before losing to eventual runner-up Mike Gregory.
 At the 1993 World Championship, Harrington was seeded fourth but lost 2–3 to Wayne Weening in the first round.
 After those championships, the majority of the top players left the governing body, the British Darts Organisation, to form the WDC (now PDC) in an acrimonious split in the game.